 Our friend Jason Anick gets the assist by bringing Greg into the Gypsy jazz family.
 This ain’t that; but it’s them, and it’s fun:

-Jason’s main Gypsy jazz gig, you may know, is with one of the premier North American ensembles performing this music, Rhythm Future Quartet.
+Jason’s main Gypsy jazz gig is with one of the premier North American ensembles performing this music, Rhythm Future Quartet.
 That group also features Max O’Rourke, Olli Soikkeli … and Greg Loughman providing the firm foundation for all the fast furiosity of which this gang is capable.
 Here they are at Scullers Jazz Club playing Django’s, “Minor Blues.”
 Greg’s solo is right after Max’s, around the 2:30 mark.